top of page

 One way to increase magnesium absorption from your Epsom salt ice bath may be to keep the salt water on your skin during rewarming, and after.
 That is, don't shower after your ice bath.
 Towel off instead, rewarm, and leave the salt on your skin for extended absorption throughout the rest of your day, when your sweat glands reopen as you warm.

-Be careful: Adding salt lowers the freezing point of water.
+Adding salt lowers the freezing point of water.

 Fresh water freezes at 32F (zero degrees Celsius), which is why your Forge water cannot cause frostbite.
 Ordinarily, bathing in ice water isn't cold enough to cause your skin to freeze, and that's one of the big advantages of ice baths over cryotherapy for those practicing deliberate cold exposure.